 Most everyday electrical and electromechanical objects emit small amounts of electromagnetic (EM) noise during regular operation.
 When a user makes physical contact with such an object, this EM signal propagates through the user, owing to the conductivity of the human body.
-By modifying a small, low-cost, software-defined radio, we can detect and classify these signals in real-time, enabling robust on-touch object detection.
-Unlike prior work, our approach requires no instrumentation of objects or the environment; our sensor is self-contained and can be worn unobtrusively on the body.
+We can detect and classify these signals in real-time, enabling robust on-touch object detection.
+Unlike prior work, our approach requires no instrumentation of objects or the environment.
 We call our technique EM-Sense and built a proof-of-concept smartwatch implementation.
 Our studies show that discrimination between dozens of objects is feasible, independent of wearer, time and local environment.